Oreolion/theBloggingPlatform/README.md

 # A BLOGGING PLATFORM

 Welcome to the Read Along Blog App!
-This is a platform where users can publish and engage with content across various categories, such tech, science, travels, metaphysics, machine learning and more.
+This is a platform where users can publish and engage with content across various categories, such as tech, science, travels, metaphysics, machine learning and more.

 ![The Read Along Blog App](https://the-read-along-blog.firebaseapp.com/)